Eight Seconds: Portrait of a Bronc Rider

 Last week, David had ridden in Salt Lake City, Utah; Ogden, Utah; Rock Springs, Wyoming; Manhattan Kansas; Cheyenne, Wyoming; Camdenton, Missouri; Cheyenne again; Prescott, Arizona; Helena, Montana; Cheyenne a third time; and finally, Louisville, Colorado, before heading back to Hermiston.
 A long, hard week, but at the end of it he had close to $7,000 padding his pockets.
 Enough to make anyone lose a few pounds, then gleefully eat them all back again.

 But that’s the way the body is supposed to work, after all – eat when you’re hungry and stop when you’re full.
-Junk food fuels life in the fast lane, and thought it may come as a surprise in the midst of modern consciousness about health and nutrition, without McDonalds and 7-Elevens, a cowboy could starve.
+Junk food fuels life in the fast lane, and though it may come as a surprise in the midst of modern consciousness about health and nutrition, without McDonalds and 7-Elevens, a cowboy could starve.
 Rodeo wisdom holds that vitamins will fix any damage junk food can do, and David enjoys a raging good health – born, no doubt of the simple desire to feel good.

 Not that rodeo athletes ignore their bodies.
 Just the opposite.
 They require the same leanness of body that they do of mind.
 A cowboy who lets himself get soft, who drinks too much, or who “lets his belly get ahead of his bronc riding” earns the greatest scorn.
 But if you are champion material, this physical edge should come not as a matter or regimented discipline, but as a natural, self-regulating mechanism in a highly tuned machine.